max7patek/metaprogramming/assignments/01-DependancyInjection/writeup.md

 You should write your code in a file called `"<computing_id>_diffuser.py"`.
-You may import anything from [bomb.py](bomb.py), but note that I will test your diffuser with a different *code*, so you can't just print out the code procided.
+You may import anything from [bomb.py](bomb.py), but note that I will test your diffuser with a different *code*, so you can't just print out the code provided.

 Good Luck, Have Fun!